Special Educational Needs and Disabilities

 What should I do if I think my child may have special educational needs?

-Any concerns regarding specific learning difficulties and special educational needs should be directed to Lisa Dwyer, Special Educational Needs and Disabilities Coordinator (SENDCo), in the first instance.
+Any concerns regarding specific learning difficulties and special educational needs should be directed to Susan Duggan, Special Educational Needs and Disabilities Coordinator (SENDCo), in the first instance.
 She will assess if there is educational need first of all.
 It may be that once assessed that it is judged that your child may be best supported through the pastoral team or that further referrals or tests are required to outside agencies to see if there is an underlying cause.

 How will staff support my child?